douglasgreen/outlines/computing/computer_science/algorithms.md

 #### Hash Functions

 Hash functions are a special class of cryptographic algorithms.
-They take an input (or \'message\') and return a fixed-size string of bytes, typically a digest that is unique to each unique input.
+They take an input (or 'message') and return a fixed-size string of bytes, typically a digest that is unique to each unique input.
 They are designed to be a one-way function, making it infeasible to invert or find two different inputs that produce the same output hash.

 -   Usage: Commonly used in data integrity checks, password storage, and digital signatures.
 -   Properties: